-Dan Bress is a partner in Kirkland's Washington office.
-His practice focuses primarily on complex litigation and appellate litigation in federal and state courts across the country.
-Dan has represented clients in litigation matters involving class actions, government fraud, commercial disputes, products liability, securities fraud and employee benefits.
-He has been involved in cases in the U.S. Supreme Court, the U.S. Court of Appeals for the Third, Fourth, Ninth, and Federal Circuits and in state and federal trial courts in California, New Jersey, Arizona and throughout the United States.
-His experience includes all aspects of litigation, including appeals, motions practice and discovery.
-Representative clients include BASF, Honeywell, Boeing, Raytheon and Wyndham.
+Dan Bress is a partner in Kirkland’s Washington office.
+His practice focuses on complex trial and appellate litigation in federal and state courts across the country.
+Dan has represented clients in litigation matters involving class actions, government fraud, commercial disputes, products liability, securities fraud, and employee benefits.
+He has been involved in cases in the U.S. Supreme Court, the U.S. Court of Appeals for the Third, Fourth, Ninth, and Federal Circuits and in state and federal trial courts throughout the United States.
+Representative clients include Honeywell, United Technologies Corporation, BASF, Boeing, Raytheon and Wyndham.

 Prior to joining Kirkland, Dan served as a law clerk to Justice Antonin Scalia of the Supreme Court of the United States and Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit.
-Dan has also served as a Lecturer at the University of Virginia School of Law, where he teaches a seminar on statutory interpretation.
+Dan has also served as a Lecturer at the University of Virginia School of Law.

 Williams v.
-BASF Catalysts LLC.
-Obtained complete dismissal with prejudice of nationwide RICO class action alleging multi-decade fraud on litigants and courts in asbestos litigations across the country.
-2012 WL 6204182 (D.N.J.
-Dec.
-12, 2012).
+BASF Catalysts LLC (D.N.J.).
+Represent BASF in putative nationwide class action alleging multi-decade fraud on litigants and courts in asbestos litigations across the country.

 Amar Shakti Enterprises v.
-Wyndham Worldwide.
+Wyndham Worldwide (M.D.
+Fla.).
 Represented Wyndham in putative nationwide class action brought by hotel franchisees challenging Wyndham Rewards, Wyndham's customer loyalty program.
 After substantially narrowing the case with favorable rulings on motions to dismiss, plaintiffs voluntarily dismissed their case with prejudice after class discovery.

 Evergreen Int'l Airlines v.
-Boeing.
+Boeing (W.D.
+Wash.).
 Counsel for Boeing in significant contract dispute concerning termination of Evergreen as operator of Boeing's Dreamlifter aircraft, which transport fuselage sections of the 787 Dreamliner for assembly.
 Won motion to dismiss the wrongful termination claim; case later voluntarily dismissed with prejudice.

 BASF Talc/Asbestos Cases.
-Represent BASF and develop coordinated litigation strategy in lawsuits pending in federal and state court in 20 states claiming exposure to alleged asbestos in a talc product.
+Represent BASF and develop coordinated litigation strategy in nationwide docket of cases alleging exposure to asbestos in a talc product.